Humans and dogs go together like the singing voices of Gram Parsons and Emmylou Harris.

 “He is often cited like a celebrity at climbing areas,” said Cedar.

 Follow Gus on Instagram at All Terrain Pug.

-“She wing-suit base jumps with me, climbs El Cap with me and climbs big routes in the Alps with me,” Dean told me in a recent phone conversation.
+“She wing-suit base jumps with me, climbs El Cap with me and climbs big routes in the Alps with me,” Dean told me in a phone conversation.
 “She really loves it.”

 dog that only happens every so often in hot climates.
 Chief was found as a starving, scrappy little puppy on the side of the road in the Navajo Reservation of New Mexico.
 Since his discovery, however, he has lived the life of a dedicated crag dog.

-OK, maybe Chief is just my favorite crag dog (and probably not Hayden’s).
+OK, maybe Chief is just my favorite crag dog (and probably wasn’t Hayden’s).
 But perhaps that’s the beauty of having a canine climbing companion.
 Your crag dog will always be your favorite climbing partner.

 This article was originally published in 2014.